 Examples of digital products you can create to monetize your travel blog include things like:

 - Courses.
 Create a self-paced online course or even an in-person masterclass that you offer at a fee—catering to your audience’s needs of course.
 A great example of this is Jacob Riglin’s photography masterclass where you get to spend several days learning in-person, on-location with the popular photographer.

 - eBooks.
 Another digital product that can help you generate relatively passive income from your blog is a digital book (or eBook).
 Since my own audience here is made up of bloggers, I wrote an eBook aimed at helping newbie bloggers to build successful habits around growing their audience, and it’s sold thousands of copies since I released it.

 - Apps.
 While growing the downloads for your own iPhone app is a subject worthy of it’s own deep dive guide (like this guide here), offering a free or low-cost app can dramatically grow your audience and income if it takes off within your niche.
 Take the example of my friend Carrie, who blogs about her life traveling while being gluten-free.
 She recently launched an app that highlights thousands of gluten-free restaurants around the world, and it’s been downloaded several thousand times already—her monetization options could include things like allowing restaurants to promote their businesses, promoting her own products or showing display advertisements.

+Head over and see even more blog examples (including a few travel bloggers).
 Speaking of which, let’s talk about using display advertisements to monetize directly on your travel blog.